-Because you are “paternal half-siblings” (the common parent being your father) you will need to provide documentation to U.S. Citizenship and Immigration Services (USCIS) showing that your father was once married to your mother, that their marriage has legally ended, and that he has married your half-siblings’ mother (and that if she was ever married, that marriage, too has legally ended).
+If you are “paternal half-siblings” (the common parent being your father) you will need to provide documentation to U.S. Citizenship and Immigration Services (USCIS) showing that your father was once married to your mother, that their marriage has legally ended, and that he has married your half-siblings’ mother (and that if she was ever married, that marriage, too has legally ended).

-You should realize that even after filing the visa petition that starts off the process (on Form I-130), it will be an astonishing number of years before your half-siblings can complete the process of obtaining their green cards.
-Due to high demand from the Philippines, the average wait in the sibling category – which is called “fourth preference” or F4 – is now around 23 years.
-The wait could change by the time your half-siblings are in the system, depending on how many others apply around the same time they do, and how great the backlog is before them – but it is almost guaranteed to be a very long wait.
+You should realize that even after filing the visa petition that starts off the process (on Form I-130), it will be an astonishing number of years before your half-siblings or step-siblings can complete the process of obtaining U.S. green cards.
+Due to high demand, the average wait in the sibling category (“fourth preference” or F4) is around 14 years for most applicants, 20 years for people from Mexico, and 23 years for those from the Philippines.

-And they will not be allowed to live in the U.S. during this time, unless they can convince a U.S. consulate to issue a temporary visa (for example, as a student or visitor).
+They will not be allowed to live in the U.S. during this waiting time, unless they can convince a U.S. consulate to issue a temporary visa (for example, as a student or visitor).
 But consulates are reluctant to do that in cases where the person has a family-based visa petition on file, fearing that the person will misuse the visa to attempt to stay in the U.S. permanently before they’ve got a green card.